jgreen0123/aws-bootcamp-green-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-For the first week in the AWS free code camp I worked on verifying my aws account and setting up billing alarms as well as a budget.
-I set my budget for to $20 per month for this project and set a billing alaram to alert me once I approach $10.
+<p> For the first week in the AWS free code camp I worked on verifying my aws account and setting up billing alarms as well as a budget.
+I set my budget for to $20 per month for this project and set a billing alaram to alert me once I approach $10.<p>

+## Required Homework
 I used Lucid charts to build out my conceptual and logical diagrams.
 Below are the links to both of them in Lucid charts:

 Conceptual Diagram